Tuck22/gpacalc_website/index.md

 ## Download and Use

+If you're using the *original* gpacalc, just check for updates when the app finishes calculating your GPA.

-Click [here](https://github.com/Myl0g/gpacalc_cpp/releases/latest) to download the latest version.
+Otherwise, click [here](https://github.com/Myl0g/gpacalc_cpp/releases/latest) to download the latest version.

 ### Mac